Vanhouttestien/book_swap/readme.md

 # Kids Book Swap

-The Kids book Swap club in Stockholm is a book club that tries to improve the accessibility of children books in different language's by creating a forum for expat parents and kids to swap their books.
+The Kids book Swap club in Stockholm is a book club that aims to improve the accessibility of childrens books in different languages by creating a forum for expat parents and kids to swap their books.
 With this website we try to better our accessibility so we can attract more people with clear information and a simple sign up form.
 In this way we can grow and provide more books and towards the future more languages.

 <img src="assets/images/mockup_screenshot.jpg" alt="Picture of webpage across different devices" width="600px">